 Pill bottles for Africa

-In conjunction with Mathew 25 Ministries we collect pill bottles to be re-purposed and set to Africa.
-These used bottles are filled with live saving medicines and then transported by various relief organizations.
+In conjunction with Mathew 25 Ministries we collect pill bottles to be re-purposed and sent to Africa.
+These used bottles are filled with life saving medicines and then transported by various relief organizations.
 All you need to do is bring in empty pill bottles to the office – we’ll do the rest.